golemfactory/golem-architecture/arch-snapshot/arch.md

 traffic optimization and is not crucial for the protocol.

 The market broadcasting protocol is built on top of the Network Layer and makes only a few assumptions about it:
-- The Network Layer provides broadcasting functionality that propagates messages to a subset of Nodes within the network.
+- The Network Layer provides broadcasting functionality that disseminates messages to a subset of Nodes within the network.
 The market does not need to be aware of the specific nodes involved.
 - Upon receiving a message, the Market must be able to identify the sender's Node ID.
 - The Market Layer can send and respond to GSB calls to and from other Nodes using their Node IDs.

 #### Algorithm overview

-There are three main triggers that can initiate Offer propagation across the network for a Node:
+There are three main triggers that can initiate Offer dissemination across the network for a Node:
 - When an Offer is published on the market.
 - At regular, randomized intervals after a certain amount of time has elapsed.
 - When a new Node joins the network (via a NewNeighbor broadcast).